hkadam/zipcode/README.md

 ##### Installation steps to run the tests:
-(Firefox browser needs to be pre-installed)
+(updated Firefox browser needs to be pre-installed)

 1. Clone the package
 2. `bundle install`